franzbu/EnhancedSpaces.spoon/README.md

 ## MSpaces Can Be More

 However, this has just been the start.
 MSpaces can be so much more.
-See MSpaces as representations of your windows, which means that, for instance, you can have two mspaces with the same windows on them, but in different sizes and in different locations.
+See MSpaces as representations of your windows, which means that, for instance, you can have two MSpaces with the same windows on them, but in different sizes and in different locations.

 To create such representations of windows, press your 'ctrl' and 'shift' keys simultaneously and additionally press the key corresponding to the mspace you would like to create a reference of the currently active window on, for instance, '3'.
 In case you would like to adjust the modifier keys, add the following line to your 'init.lua':